Hifdh Academy Details

 Hifdh Academy Fees

 The fee covers 4 weeks of teaching per month.
-Additional days taught during the month will be in lieu of the holiday periods as outlined in the T&Cs.
+Additional days taught during the month will be in lieu of the holiday periods as outlined below.

 Per Child